sisl/AdaptiveStressTestingToolbox/docs/tutorial.rst

 1.2 About this tutorial
 ------------------------

-In this tutorial, we will create a simple ring road network, which in the absence of autonomous vehicles, experience a phenomena known as "stop-and-go waves".
-An autonomous vehicle in then included into the network and trained to attenuate these waves.
+In this tutorial, we will test a basic autonomous vehicle's ability to safely navigate a crosswalk.
+We will find the most-likely pedestrian trajectory that leads to a collision.
 The remainder of the tutorial is organized as follows:

+-  In Section 2, we will interface with a simulator.
--  In Sections 2, 3, and 4, we create the primary classes needed to run a ring road experiment.
+-  In Section 3, we will create a reward function.
--  In Section 5, we run an experiment in the absence of autonomous vehicles, and witness the performance of the network.
+-  In Section 4, we will define the action and state spaces.
+-  In Section 5, we will create a runner file.
--  In Section 6, we run the experiment with the inclusion of autonomous vehicles, and discuss the changes that take place once the reinforcement learning algorithm has converged.
+-  In Section 6, we run the experiment.

 .. _creating-a-simulator: